s20ai/plasma/README.md

 # Plasma

-Plasma is an open source tool which can be used to create and maintain end to end ML pipelines.
+Plasma is an open source tool which can be used to create and maintain end to end ML Workflows.

 ## Concepts